vaersaagod/seomate/README.md

 ### cacheEnabled [bool]
 *Default: `'true'`*
-Enables/disables caching of generated meta data. **The cached data will be automatically cleared when an element is saved**.
-To clear the meta data cache manually, Craft's "Clear Caches" CP utility can be used, or the core `clear-caches` CLI command.
+Enables/disables caching of generated metadata. **The cached data will be automatically cleared when an element is saved**.
+To clear the metadata cache manually, Craft's "Clear Caches" CP utility can be used, or the core `clear-caches` CLI command.

 ### cacheDuration [int|string]
 *Default: `3600`*